Explorations in the footsteps of Turner, Cotman and Ruskin with Professor David Hill

 Signature still visible at lower right, albeit not so clearly as in previous versions.

 Fitzwilliam Museum P139.1954.
 Posterior to V&A E818.2016, since the central horse now made emphatically white, the white building at right now toned down and likewise the trunk of the large tree at left.
 On the horizon the prominence of the light church towards the left has been reduced by toning down its ancillary building.
 The most obvious new feature, however is three stones in the left foreground.
 This is a very well inked impression, perhaps overly so, especially in comparison to V&A E.818, and the darks are rich and velvety, which makes the light horse very much the focal point of the whole composition, and the chiaroscuro very much more dramatic and structured.
 There is a corresponding loss of fine detail in the shadows, but this seems to have been Constable’s certain intention, for looking back at the lighter V&A impression the attention seem completely distributed and distracted, and as a result the force of the composition as a whole dissipated into its (albeit beautiful) details.Another impression of this same state appeared at Chiswick Auctions, London, 27 June 2019, lot 372.
-This is identical to Fitzwilliam P139.1954, except for being less distinctly printed.
+This is identical to Fitzwilliam P139.1954, except for the upper edge being less distinctly printed.
 The Chiswick impression is particularly interesting for having been printed on paper reused from another mezzotint.
 On the back is part of Henry Dawe’s engraving after a painting by Michael William Sharpe (1777-1840) entitled ‘The Bee’s Wing’, published 1 June 1824.

 The Fitzwilliam Museum has another impression (P140.1954) that is almost identical to P.139.1954 except for a few extra lights in the hedgerow towards the right.
 Another significant difference is that the signature bottom right is now elided.

 The Metropolitan Museum has an impression (40.9.6) that was unknown to Shirley.
 This was acquired in 1940 from the dealers Knoelder and bears the blind stamp of the well-known British collector John Charrington.